andreiutule19/DL-for-Time-Series/README.md

 - `images/TCN forecasting.png`: Same conceptual layout for the TCN model.
 Compare TCN vs LSTM in terms of sharpness of peaks, phase alignment, and smoothness of predictions.

-- `images/generative adversarial networks.png`: Visual outputs from GAN experiments.
-These show synthetic sequences compared to real sequences or illustrate how synthetic samples expand the training distribution.
+-- `images/generative adversarial networks.png`: Visual outputs from GAN-based anomaly-detection experiments.
+These illustrate typical anomaly signals (reconstruction residuals, discriminator scores, or flagged sequences) used to identify outliers in the series.

 - `images/isolation forest for anomaly detection.png`: Shows detected outliers colored/highlighted on the original timeseries.
 Isolation Forest is an unsupervised tree-based method that isolates anomalies by random partitioning; its visual outputs help identify segments that deviate from normal behavior.